MKLab-ITI/FIVR-200K/README.md

 ]
 ```

-* The Youtube IDs of the videos in the dataset are in the file [youtube_ids.txt](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/youtube_ids.txt)
+* The Youtube IDs of the videos in the dataset are in file [youtube_ids.txt](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/youtube_ids.txt)

+* The global features of the benchmarked approaches in the paper can be found [here](http://ndd.iti.gr/features/)
+    * The ordering is according to the [youtube_ids.txt](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/youtube_ids.txt)

 ## Download Videos